 Validity: Evidence that conclusions, for example those reached through and about assessment measures, are accurate and can be substantiated, i.e., they are verifiably linked to what is being tested or analyzed, and that rest upon sufficient data that is appropriately identified, collected, and analyzed.
 Such evidence and data may be quantitative, qualitative, or a combination of both.

-Verification: Activities undertaken by site reviewers to provide evidence that standard have been met.
+Verification: Activities undertaken by site reviewers to identify evidence that standards have been met.